 Review building codes in light of electrification trends.
 Should new residences be required to have a roof structure strong enough to support solar panels, or a 200 amp electrical service capable of supporting Level 2 charging for an EV?
 Should natural gas ranges be prohibited as a potential health risk or environmental hazard?
 My guess is that conservative midwestern cities will avoid taking these stands, but they should at least be explored with community leaders.
 Even if there are no mandates in the building code, cities should also discuss these issues with their local builders so that they are considered as construction decisions are made.
 Adding capacity during construction is far less expensive than retrofitting five years later.

 Plan for the unexpected.
 Virtually every city has an emergency preparedness plan that accounts for the possibility of severe weather, such as a tornado or ice storm.
 What may be needed, however, is a plan that accounts for both an increased frequency of events and a broader range of events.
-The suburban communities north of Denver probably did not have a
+The suburban communities north of Denver probably did not have a plan in place for wildfires fueled by severe drought and wind gusts over 100 miles per hour at a time when the ground normally would be covered in snow.

 To the degree that electrification trends are viewed as being about convenience or cost savings, they are not likely to be controversial.
 But it will be a different story for changes that are associated with climate activists, particularly if they are perceived as increasing costs or reducing lifestyle choices.
 Conservative politicians may frame them as actions designed by liberals to control how ordinary citizens live their lives, and many ordinary citizens will agree.
 Fostering community discussions that are focused on the advantages and disadvantages of each aspect of change will help local politicians make reasonable decisions and stay in office at the same time.